leartgjoni/laravel-redis-chat/readme.md

 # Laravel Redis Chat

 This is a real-time chat based on Laravel, Node.js, Socket.io and Redis to link Laravel with Node.Js<br/>
-The application sends messages in real-time using socket.io as well as keeps them on db for later.
+The application sends messages in real-time using socket.io as well as keeps them on db for later.<br/>
+<b>Usually chat examples online offer public chat features.
+This project offers one-to-one chat!</b>

 # How to run the app
 	composer install